 About

-Rigpa is an international network of centres and groups offering the Buddha’s teachings in a way that is based on an authentic tradition, yet also relevant and beneficial for people in the modern world.
-Rigpa offers courses and seminars in meditation and compassion, as well as a complete path of study and practice for every stage of the Buddha’s teachings.
+Rigpa is an international network of 117 centres and groups in 24 countries, the One Rigpa Network, offering the Buddha’s teachings in a way that is based on an authentic tradition, yet also relevant and beneficial for people in the modern world.
+Rigpa offers courses and seminars on meditation and compassion, as well as a complete path of study and practice for every stage of the Buddha’s teachings.

 Who are we?